blacklightpy/vaultofknowledge/Islamist factions.md

 - We generally believe that one of the factions, such as Sunni or Shia Muslims could be more extremist than the other.
-However, that's not true, and it is the
+However, that's not true, and it is the dominant culture of the regions that affect how extreme they ar